Aggregates

 Run your microservice

-Run your code, and get a delicious serving of taco:
+Run your code twice, and get a two delicious servings of taco:

 $ dotnet run